FeatureBaseDB/www/content/blog/processing-genomes.md

 A human genome consists of approximately 3 billion DNA base pairs.
 For a given sample, each of these is, naively, exactly one nucleotide, `A`, `T`, `G` or `C`, representable with one character (or two bits), at one precisely specified coordinate.
 When sequencing a genome, things get a little more fuzzy.
 To start with, the data coming out of a sequencer isn't "just a really long string".
 It's [hundreds of gigs](https://medium.com/precision-medicine/how-big-is-the-human-genome-e90caa3409b0) of short reads with corresponding metadata.
 After some processing, that same sample might be represented as a VCF file, representing the variants (mutations) relative to a reference genome.

 If a sequenced genome is stored as, more or less, a "diff" based on a reference genome, how is the reference stored?
 Data is available in many formats, but we chose to use the Genome Reference Consortium Human Build 37 (GRCh37) in FASTA format.
 This format is, ideally, very close to the "really long string" representation of a genome.
 A file has several sections, each of which might contain the series of `A`, `T`, `G`, `C`, at precisely-known offsets, for an entire chromosome.
-However, the format supports more than this: `N`, which represents *any* nucleotide, and `-`, for a "gap of indeterminate length".
+However, the format supports more than this: `N`, which represents *any* nucleotide, `-`, for a "gap of indeterminate length", and various other characters which represent combinations of multiple bases.
+These other characters are useful for representing heterozygousity (among other things) where each of the chromosomes in a pair might have a different base at a particular position.
 The reference file is very clean: almost entirely `ATGC`, and a small number of `N`s.

 An early idea was to find a source of many real human genomes which we could index.
 Once we fully appreciated the complexity here, we settled on a simpler proof-of-concept approach.
 After indexing the clean GRCh37 file, we simply generated additional genomes, as needed, by randomly mutating a small fraction of the nucleotides.
 This minimized our overhead required in finding data, matching reference versions, and understanding more file formats.
 We made some simplifying assumptions: uniformly distributed mutations at a rate between 0.1% and 0.5%, and no problems with alignment or variant confidence.
 This allowed us to work with some representative data, to explore queries and measure performance.